liutikas/liutikas.github.io/_posts/2025-12-19-Going-Offline.md

 </verification-metadata>
  ```

-Then, running `./gradlew myTask --export-keys` will the keys fetched from key servers in `gradle/verification-keyring.keys`.
+Then, running `./gradlew myTask --export-keys` will fetch the keys from key servers in `gradle/verification-keyring.keys`.

 **Kotlin Native toolchain**